polirritmico/monokai-nightasty.nvim/README.md

 }
 ```

-This would be applied before the highlights generation.
+This would be applied before the highlights generation, so any highlight group
+that uses the color is going to use the new color.

 #### Change a specific highlight: